-- weather events, natural disasters or other 26.
-There can be no assurance that we will be able to successfully complete future acquisitions or efficiently manage the assets we have acquired or may acquire in the future.
-Further, any of our acquisitions in the future may be subject to acquisition related risks. - the Manager, Embassy Sponsor, the Blackstone Sponsor Group, the Blackstone Sponsor, the Trustee and/or their respective associates/ affiliates. - 28.
+- to successfully complete future acquisitions or efficiently manage the assets we have acquired or may acquire in the future.
+Further, any of our acquisitions in the future may be subject to acquisition related risks. - 17.
+We are exposed to a variety of risks associated 27.
+There may be conflicts of interests between the Manager, Embassy Sponsor, the Blackstone Sponsor Group, the Blackstone Sponsor, the Trustee and/or their respective associates/ affiliates. - 28.
 We may not be able to successfully meet working capital or capital expenditure requirements of our Portfolio Assets due to the unavailability of funding on acceptable terms. - 29.
-We may invest in under construction real estate projects which may be adversely affected by delay in completion and cost overruns. - KIADB.
-The relevant Asset SPVs are required to 30.
-The audit report of our Statutory Auditors on the Consolidated Financial Statements shall contain certain qualifications and matters of emphasis. - may be subject to increases in direct expenses and other operating expenses.
+We may invest in under construction real estate projects which may be adversely affected by delay in completion and cost overruns. - the Consolidated Financial Statements shall contain certain gualifications and matters of emphasis. - may be subject to increases in direct expenses and other operating expenses.
 Renovation work, repair and maintenance or physical damage to the Portfolio Assets and / or the assets of the Investment Entity may disrupt our operations and collection of rental income or otherwise result in an adverse impact on our financial condition and results of operation. - Blackstone Sponsor Group on more favourable 32.
 We may be subject to certain restrictive covenants under our financing agreements that could limit our flexibility in managing our business or to use cash or other assets.
 The terms of such financing may limit our ability to make distributions to the Unitholders. - 23.
 Our Asset SPVs and the Investment Entity are 33.
 Disruptions in the financial markets and current economic conditions could adversely affect our ability to service existing indebtedness.
-We may require additional debt financing in order to continue to grow our business, which may not be available on acceptable terms, or at all. - required to comply with the SEZ Act and the 34.
-Except in relation to a portion of the Embassy TechVillage campus which has not been acquired by Embassy REIT, the Blackstone Sponsor has not entered into a deed of right of first offer in respect of any assets operated by the Blackstone Sponsor Group or other entities of the Blackstone Sponsor Group which could lead to potential conflicts of interest.
+We may require additional debt financing in order to continue to grow our business, which may not be available on acceptable terms, or at all. - TechVillage campus which has not been acquired by Embassy REIT, the Blackstone Sponsor has not entered into a deed of right of first offer in respect of any assets operated by the Blackstone Sponsor Group or other entities of the Blackstone Sponsor Group which could lead to potential conflicts of interest.